osixia/docker-openldap/README.md

 The directories `/var/lib/ldap` (LDAP database files) and `/etc/ldap/slapd.d`  (LDAP config files) are used to persist the schema and data information, and should be mapped as volumes, so your ldap files are saved outside the container (see [Use an existing ldap database](#use-an-existing-ldap-database)).
 However it can be useful to not use volumes, in case the image should be delivered complete with test data - this is especially useful when deriving other images from this one.

+The default uid and gid used by the image may map to surprising counterparts in the host.
+If you need to match uid and gid in the container and in the host, you can use build parameters `LDAP_OPENLDAP_UID` and `LDAP_OPENLDAP_GID` to set uid and gid
+explicitly:

+	docker build --build-arg LDAP_OPENLDAP_GID=1234 --build-arg LDAP_OPENLDAP_UID=2345 -t my_ldap_image .
+	docker run --name my_ldap_container -d my_ldap_image
+	# this should output uid=2345(openldap) gid=1234(openldap) groups=1234(openldap)
+	docker exec my_ldap_container id openldap

 For more information about docker data volume, please refer to:

 > [https://docs.docker.com/engine/tutorials/dockervolumes/](https://docs.docker.com/engine/tutorials/dockervolumes/)